GE raises stake in Sweden's Arcam by buying shares from hedge funds

-(Reuters) - General Electric Co (GE.N) said on Wednesday it will raise its stake in Swedish 3D printer maker Arcam AB (ARCM.ST) to around 95 percent from 77 percent after buying shares from hedge funds Elliott and Polygon.
+(Reuters) - General Electric Co (GE.N) said on Wednesday it would raise its stake in Swedish 3D printer maker Arcam AB (ARCM.ST) to around 95 percent from 77 percent after buying shares from hedge funds Elliott and Polygon.

-GE said it will buy Elliott Management and Polygon Investment Group’s outstanding shares for 345 Swedish crowns ($41.44) each.
+GE said it would buy Elliott Management and Polygon Investment Group’s outstanding shares for 345 Swedish crowns ($41.44) each.

-GE also said it plans to acquire all remaining shares of Arcam in a compulsory buy-out procedure and to request that the company delist its shares from the Nasdaq Stockholm exchange.
+GE also said it planned to acquire all remaining shares of Arcam in a compulsory buyout procedure and to request that the company delist its shares from the Nasdaq Stockholm exchange.

 Activist Elliott built a 10 percent stake in Arcam in October 2016 after GE announced an initial tender for the 3D printer maker, which the hedge fund rejected.